cloudera/hue/README.rst

 Welcome to the repository for Hue
 =================================

-Hue is an open source Web interface for analyzing data with Apache Hadoop: `gethue.com
+Hue is an open source Web interface for analyzing data with any Apache Hadoop: `gethue.com
 <http://gethue.com>`_

 .. image:: docs/images/hue-screen.png

 It features:

-      * File Browser for accessing HDFS
-      * Hive Editor for developing and running Hive queries
+      * SQL Editors for Hive, Impala, MySql, PostGres, Sqlite and Oracle
-      * Search App for querying, exploring, visualizing data and dashboards with Solr
+      * Dynamic search dashboards for Solr
-      * Impala App for executing interactive SQL queries
-      * Spark Editor and Dashboard
+      * Spark Notebooks
-      * Pig Editor for submitting Pig scripts
-      * Oozie Editor and Dashboard for submitting and monitoring workflows, coordinators and bundles
-      * HBase Browser for visualizing, querying and modifying HBase tables
-      * Metastore Browser for accessing Hive metadata and HCatalog
+      * Browsers for YARN, HDFS, Hive table Metastore, HBase, ZooKeeper
-      * Job Browser for accessing MapReduce jobs (MR1/MR2-YARN)
-      * Job Designer for creating MapReduce/Streaming/Java jobs
-      * A Sqoop 2 Editor and Dashboard
-      * A ZooKeeper Browser and Editor
-      * A DB Query Editor for MySql, PostGres, Sqlite and Oracle
+      * Pig Editor, Sqoop2, Oozie workflows Editors and Dashboards
+      * Wizards to import data into Hadoop

 On top of that, a SDK is available for creating new apps integrated with Hadoop.